 Until the Marshalltown Post Office was closed on 30 June 1979, it was reputed to be Victoria's smallest post office.
 At 6 feet 6 inches square it had stood on the Marshall station platform since 1873 until the station closed in 1953.
 It was then shifted across the road to the front yard of a former Victorian Railways residence that was once the station master's home.
 Mrs Elsie Taylor, the last post mistress and her husband Angus, who was a foreman at the VR works depot at Spotwswood donated the building to the Bellarine Railway.
 The little building was taken on a trailer to the Drysdale station on Saturday 19 April, 1980.
 It was placed on the platform and became the booking office when the tourist railway began operating.
 In 1989 when a replice station building was completed at Drysdale it was moved to Lakers Siding.

-When the Geelong Harbor Trust was constituted in 1908 it took over a farm of 1077 acres.
+The Geelong Harbor Trust took over the farm of 1077 acres in 1908.
 The trust's operation of the farm was always subject to criticism, and when the trust was reconstituted in October, 1933 the new commissioners decided to relinquish control of this land.
 The farm, being a Crown grant, reverted to the Lands Department and was disposed of at a Government land sale.
 The trust was credited with the amount of the sale, at the upset price of £10,500.
 On 9 December 1936 this land was sold to WH Bailey of Woodside Buangor.
 The improvements included a substantial residence.

 A clearing sale of bloodstock was held on 1 March 1944 under instructions of WH Bailey and also the trustees of the estate of his father Stephen Bailey, who had died on 18 October 1943 at Suma Park, Queenscliff.
 Top price paid was for "Much to Say", a brown mare, bought by Mr McMeekin of Geelong for 205 guineas.
 "Patricia Lorraine", a brown mare, went to Mr PM Darcy of Birregurra for 67 guineas.